Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

-as soon as i start my work trying to help others and live my life. fuck everyone. i have no one and i guess its a good thing everyone hates me and no one has ever stoped them. fml. and fuck roomers and gossip, every time someone interfears or otherwise sabatages my life because they want me and i dont want them or something along those dumb and stupid lines.

 here i propose a valid and effective means of decreasing responce times for first responders to save lives on the order of 10,000 a year without hindering traffic flow by no more than 1/10th of the pre-existing triffic flow conditions of the area in which its active, only a simple, temporary dynamic shifting of lanes by citizen drivers, until the system has been turned off behind the first responders after which civilian drivers can returned back to their original lane if they wish. results in no traffic being held up for long, if ar all, and first responders can get to their destination faster than ever before, safely as well, its a group effort without any effort for us all to save the lives of others, and in record time too, enough to make a real difference .

 needs a bit of work, for desgining the system is rather simple but thinking is still very difficult in these conditions, but the core is there, i just had to start. but the AI says its pretty good right now, so ill take its pointers and write a few more things.